 The correct decision would be to do nothing and ignore that text.

 Because it is a breadcrumb and usually it doesn’t do any good to reply.

-The harsh truth: your ex girlfriend breadcrumbing you means she wants to know if you still want her, while she takes her time and decides if SHE WANTS YOU.
+The harsh truth: your ex wants to know if you still want them, while they take their time and decide if THEY WANT YOU.